mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Recommended: Same as in {{mls-ciphersuites}}

-* Reference: The document where this credential is defined
+* Reference: The document where this label is defined

 Initial contents: